jKaushalb/Trivia/README.md

 Resources:
  i learn and implement from
- comprehensive android development course on udemy.
+ The Comprehensive 2020 Android Development Masterclass on udemy.